thegetty/lod-gateway/README.md

                                 HTTP headers will still link to the Memento Timemap for the resource, where all previous versions will be available.

 LOCAL_THESAURUS_URL ...........
-This entry is required if APPLICATION_NAMESPACE=local/thesaurus.
+This entry is required if the APPLICATION_NAMESPACE variable
-                                It is the URL to the CSV file containing Local Thesaurus data that will be loaded into the LOD Gateway on startup.
+                                has been set to "local/thesaurus".
+The variable is used to set the URL for the CSV file containing Local Thesaurus data that will be loaded into the LOD Gateway on startup.
 The URL must be accessible to the LOD Gateway instance's server and the LOD Gateway's DATABASE variable must be set to a temporary SQLite database by setting the DATABASE variable to "sqlite:////app/app.db".